Boilermakers tip off with exhibition game Nov. 1, in Mackey Arena

 Painter is one of only six men to win the award more at least three times since its inception in 1974, along with Keady, Ohio State's Thad Matta, Michigan State's Tom Izzo and former Indiana coach Bob Knight.
 Painter's three wins, combined with Keady's seven, give Purdue a league-best 10 Big Ten Coach of the Year honors.

-While at Purdue, Painter has also been named a district coach of the year by the NABC three times and the USBWA twice, as well as a three-time finalist for the Jim Phelan Coach of the Year award.
+While at Purdue, Painter has also been named a district coach of the year by the NABC three times and the USBWA three, as well as a four-time finalist for the Jim Phelan Coach of the Year award.
 He was also selected as a finalist for the Naismith Coach of the Year award, the Henry Iba Coach of the Year award and the Skip Prosser Man of the Year award in 2008.